rreusser/locate-equations-in-string/README.md

 ## Introduction

 Another attempt aimed at processing equations in markdown, except a little cleaner this time.
-The last attempt was relied heavily on [complicated regexes and ad-hoc markdown sorta-parsing](https://github.com/rreusser/gulp-markdown-equations).
+The last attempt relied heavily on [complicated regexes and ad-hoc markdown sorta-parsing](https://github.com/rreusser/gulp-markdown-equations).
 Here, the goal is to create a simple multi-purpose utility that does nothing more than procesing equations in a string of text.
 This is [not a trivial problem](https://github.com/cben/mathdown/wiki/math-in-markdown).

 ## To Do